andreisperid/E-TKT/docs/diy/assembly/03_pcb.md

 # **3. PCB**

-The PCB gather electronic breakouts but also serves a structural role.
+The PCB gathers electronic breakouts but also serves a structural role.
+That means it is adjacent to several mechanical parts.

 ![_DSC0521](https://user-images.githubusercontent.com/15098003/196185055-6aed9912-7867-4cb3-ad2a-606238e2e0b2.jpg)